narajaon/onestatus/README.md

  - https://github.com/tpope/vim-fugitive installed

 If you want to play with the API :
- - nothing !
-Make sure to disable the default config by setting and you're done `let g:onestatus_default_layout = 0`
+ - Make sure to disable the default config by setting `let g:onestatus_default_layout = 0` and you're done !

 # Usage
 The plugin comes with a prebuilt statusline, as seen in the screenshot.<br>